retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 When merging items, also merge their `tex.*` fields.

-#### Apply kuroshiro romajization in for Japanese names/titles.
+#### Apply kuroshiro romajization in Japanese names/titles.
 Uses a lot of memory.

 default: `no`